FootClanSoldier/FFmpegUpscalerHelper/README.md

 5. Select output folder location, either by pasting in the directory location or by pressing the button next to the textbox
 6. Optional: Edit the filename of the video you're about to encode.
 Default name is OutputVideo.mkv
 7. Press the "Start" button, a cmd window should then pop up with ffmpeg encoding your video
-8. Let the video finish encoding and you can then close the cmd window.
+8. Let the cmd window video finish encoding, and you can then close the cmd window.
 <img width="498" alt="Untitled4" src="https://user-images.githubusercontent.com/104313051/165133785-7d8e0036-89ab-481e-ac4b-371e286a76b0.png">